go-delve/delve/CONTRIBUTING.md

 second line is always blank, and other lines should be wrapped at 80 characters.
 This allows the message to be easier to read on GitHub as well as in various git tools.

+## Code of Conduct

+This project adopts the standard Go code of conduct: https://go.dev/conduct.